kartik-venugopal/aural-player/README.md

 ## Planned updates

-- An improved Filter effects unit allowing for up to 32 bands of different filter types
 - A new parametric equalizer allowing specification of center frequency and bandwidth per band
 - A new status bar player mode
 - A new "floating" miniature player view that stays on top and can be used when working on other apps and Aural Player is intended to be kept in the background